skywall34/trip_tracker/README.md

 ### Static JS

 We have a few JS files in the application.
-Apart from the htmx.min.js file required to run the project there are few which fulfill a specific task in the application
+Apart from the `htmx.min.js` file required to run the project there are few which fulfill a specific task in the application.

-convertTimes.js: Standardizes inputs into UTC for uniform time metrics (Handling time zones) leaflet.js: Downloaded from Leaflet, this is used to render the world map (statistics page) map.js: Uses the leaflet.js and runs configuration such as size and markers modal.js: JS logic to show/hide the hidden trip-form element on the trips page response-targets.js: HTMX logic to allow swapping of elements in different targets tabs.js: CSS logic to mimic sliding animations
+- convertTimes.js: Standardizes inputs into UTC for uniform time metrics (Handling time zones)
+- leaflet.js: Downloaded from Leaflet, this is used to render the world map (statistics page)
+- map.js: Uses the leaflet.js and runs configuration such as size and markers
+- modal.js: JS logic to show/hide the hidden trip-form element on the trips page
+- response-targets.js: HTMX logic to allow swapping of elements in different targets
+- tabs.js: CSS logic to mimic sliding animations

 ### External APIs